lakshanavenkateshan/100daysofML-AWS/README.md

 #                                                        100 Days of Machine Learning + AWS Journey

-This repository contains my daily progress as I learn and practice **Machine Learning** step by step for 100 days.
+This repository contains my daily progress as I learn and practice **Machine Learning** while integrating with AWS step by step for 100 days.
 Each day includes hands-on code, experiments, and notes.

 ---

 ## What's Inside
-- Daily Jupyter/Colab notebooks with code
+- Daily Colab notebooks with code
-- Datasets (if applicable)
+- Datasets
 - Visualizations and evaluation metrics
 - Notes & learnings for each topic